 We fear what our spouse will think.

-We fear our own shortcomings: Singing?
-I can’t sing!
+We fear our own shortcomings.

 We fear not knowing know how to handle Scripture.

-Let me say this, though: the God who expects us to lead our families spiritually, also gives us grace as we grow in leadership.
+The God who expects us to lead our families spiritually also gives us grace as we grow in leadership.

 If we have faith to act, by his grace, our efforts will produce fruit.